Skip To Main Content

 MIHS French teacher Sabine Friedman

-The curriculum for the program will be taught by MIHS French teacher Sabine Friedman and we estimate there would be roughly 60 sessions over the course of the school year.
+The curriculum for the program will be taught by MIHS French teacher Sabine Friedman and we estimate there will be roughly 60 sessions over the course of the school year.
 This program would be in addition to the seventh and eighth grade French language classes currently taught at IMS.
 This program is not for beginning French language speakers.

 This new program does have a cost to families that want to take part.
 The District estimates the cost of the program to be from $6,000 to $6,500 for the full school year.
 This cost for the program would have to be paid for collectively by the families taking part.
 This means if 10 students were to enroll the cost would be $600 to $650 a family for the full school year.
 If 15 families were to enroll the cost would then be $400 to $433 per family for the full school year.
 And if there were more than 15 families, then the $6,000 total cost would be divided by the number of families over 15, which would lower the cost a bit more.